Frequently Asked Questions

 How does it work?

-How do I create a web product online?
+How do I create my Software-as-a-Service product?

 Logging into your site (ex: mydemo.djaoapp.com), then on the dashboard, click on the Rules link in the sidebar menu.